kongondo/MenuBuilder/README.md

 3. Permission 'menu-builder-included-children' added to limit access to the new feature 'include children'.

 ### Version 0.0.7
-1. Added multilingual support for saving and displaying menus/breadcrumbs.
+1. Added multi-lingual support for saving and displaying menus/breadcrumbs.

 ### Version 0.0.6
 1. Added method in MarkupMenuBuilder for rendering breadcrumbs - renderBreadcrumbs().